khari05/Bad-Joke-Discord-Bot/README.md

 Bad Joke only collects unique channel identifiers from watched channels.
 This information looks like a random number (e.g. 755147843538255945) and the only information available from this number is the date in which the channel was created.

-Bad Joke also receives messages.
+Bad Joke also receives messages if you grant the permission when adding the application.
 However, it will immediately throw out any message that is not sent to a watched channel.
 Then, it will discard any message information from the computer memory after replying.
 It is very unlikely for a malicious actor to take control of the bot because it runs as an unprivileged user that can only edit its database.

 ---